Emulate Community Publications Digest: Summer 2026 Issue

 Vasculature

-• Human coronary artery tri-culture organ-chip recapitulates anti-inflammatory effect of pulsatile wall strain
+• Human coronary artery organ-chip with circulating immune cells recapitulates anti-inflammatory effect of pulsatile wall strain

 A novel organ-chip system emulates three-dimensional architecture of the human epithelia and the mechanical forces acting on it